Żejtun: Late modern and contemporary

 A year later, in 1909, the Daughters of the Sacred Heart set up a children's home in the town.
 In 1913, Josephine Curmi established a home for girls in Żejtun, which was eventually transferred to its current premises in 1925 - the Jesus of Nazareth Home.
 The charitable institute was placed under the care and direction of the Missionaries of Jesus of Nazareth.

 In the 1930s, the Żejtun parish minted 6000 aluminium token coins inscribed Zeitun to use as change when renting a chair during religious functions.
 The locals began to use the tokens as currency, until they were banned by the authorities.
 The tokens were collected back and stored in the parish treasury, and were forgotten.
 They were rediscovered in 2011, with the parish selling them to fund the restoration of the church's chandeliers.
-They have since become collectors' items.
+They have since become collector's items.

 Part of Żejtun's school served as a hospital in the Second World War, also housing the Dorsetshire Regiment.
-The number of victims from Żejtun during this war amounted to 113, with the city suffering a number of air-raid attacks due to its relative proximity with the dockyards.
-A marble plaque in the main square commemorates a particular air-raid on the city.
+The number of victims from Żejtun during this war amounted to 113, with the city suffering a number of air raids due to its relative proximity with the dockyards.
+A marble plaque in the main square commemorates a particular air raid on the city.

 After the war, a number of urbanisation projects were designed around Żejtun.
 These include housing estates in Ġebel San Martin, Ħal Tmin and Ta' Ganza.
 Home ownership schemes and the availability of housing plots led to increased urban sprawl and congestion.
 The town, however, retained some of its rural character.
 As early as 1952, the region around Żejtun was identified as one of the areas best suited for irrigation with treated second-class water.
 The suitability of the quadrangle between Żejtun, Marsascala, Marsaxlokk and St Thomas' Bay was highlighted because it contained sufficient area of gently sloping land that could be irrigated by gravity.
-A FAO study in the early 1970s confirmed two areas in the South-East Malta, centred around Żejtun, which were deemed to be suitable for second-class water irrigation.
+An FAO study in the early 1970s confirmed two areas in the South-East Malta, centred around Żejtun, which were deemed suitable for second-class water irrigation.

-In the eighties, Żejtun was known for fervent political rivalry which culminated in 1986, with an infamous riot involving supporters of Malta's two main political parties.
+In the 1980s, Żejtun was known for fervent political rivalry which culminated in 1986, with an infamous riot involving supporters of Malta's two main political parties.
 The clashes took place on 30 November 1986 after the Nationalist party proposed to hold a mass meeting in the town, traditionally regarded as a staunch blue collar area dominated by the Labour party.
 The incidents sparked some of the most serious episodes of political violence in Malta and eventually, a crucial constitutional amendment guaranteeing majority rule.
 The confrontations took place on the main road approaching the town, known as Tal-Barrani.
 Reconciliation and peace, however, prevailed.